Thanks to fast 4G and 5G mobile internet, it's never been easier to stay connected on the move.

 - Use strong and unique passwords.

-- Always use multi-factor authentication when it's available.
+- Always use two-way authentication (2FA) when it's available.

-As long as you always use a VPN when connecting to public Wi-Fi and follow the usual safe internet use rules, you can freely use these services wherever and whenever you like!
+As you always use a VPN when connecting to public Wi-Fi and follow the usual safe internet use rules, you can freely use these services wherever and whenever you like!

 We need your address to show you the broadband deals available at your home.
 This information is gathered in partnership with thinkbroadband.